gbraad/mscrolls-brahman/strands/sdk/readme.md

 ## How to make a new game

-The `core` directory contains the standard `Strands` library.
+The `src` directory contains the standard `Strands` library.
 This is a set of term definitions that have been put into `core.str` to get games going quickly.

 For the following, we'll assume your game name is "mygame"

 ### Step 1

-Make your game directory and copy in the `core` files:
+Make your game directory and copy in the `src` files:

 ```
-cd examples
+cd games
 mkdir mygame
 cd mygame
-copy ..\..\core\*
+copy ..\..\src\*
 ```

 Now you can run the game already!